Higher Laminations and Affine Buildings

 \begin{theorem} Let $S$ be a (hyperbolic) surface with marked points, and let $C$ be its cyclic set at $\infty$.
 Associated to any tropical point of $\X_{G,S}(\Zt)$ there is a $G$-lamination as defined above.
 This $G$-lamination is unique up to equivalence.

 The tropical coordinates on this lamination come from a triangulation of the surface $S$.
 We lift this triangulation to a triangulation of the disc with the cyclic set $C$ at the boundary.
-On each triangle or quadrilateral, we have a family of positive configurations among which we can take a representative positive configuration $p_i$ of points in the affine building, which comes from a positive configuration of points $x_i$ in the affine Grassmanian, which in turn comes from a positive configuration of flags $F_i \in GL_n/U^-(\cK)$.
+On each triangle or quadrilateral, we have a positive configuration of cones within which we can take a representative positive configuration $p_i$ of points in the affine building, which comes from a positive configuration of points $x_i$ in the affine Grassmanian, which in turn comes from a positive configuration of flags $F_i \in GL_n/U^-(\cK)$.
 The tropical functions are

 and

 These functions satisfy the tropical relations, and therefore completely determine lamination.

 \end{theorem}